ziggsio/Ziggs-1/README.md

 ### What is Ziggs?

-- Ziggs is a platform that exists to facilitate people communications..
+- Ziggs is a platform that exists to facilitate people communications.
 - Ziggs is like a meeting point with your devices, it helps you to transfer contents between these devices smoothly.
 - Drag-and-drop PDFs, images, videos, APK apps and other files directly into Ziggs.
 - Messages are delivered directly from your device to the connected clients.